piliwilliam0306/ROS-Matlab-bridge/README.md

 ## ROSMASTER
       The ROS Master provides name registration and lookup to the rest of the Computation Graph.
       Without the Master, nodes would not be able to find each other, exchange messages.

 ## Node
       Nodes are processes that perform computation.
       ROS is designed to be modular at a fine-grained scale; a robot control system usually comprises many nodes.
-For example, one node controls a laser range-finder, one node controls the wheel motors, one node performs localization, one node performs path planning, one Node provides a graphical view of the system, and so on.
-A ROS node is written with the use of a ROS client library, such as roscpp or rospy.
+      For example, one node controls a laser range-finder, one node controls the wheel motors, one node performs localization, one node performs path planning, and so on.

+## Messages
+       Nodes communicate with each other by passing messages.
+       A message is simply a data structure, comprising typed fields.
+       Standard primitive types (integer, floating point, boolean, etc.) are supported, as are arrays of primitive types.
+Messages can include arbitrarily nested structures and arrays (much like C structs).

 ## Topic
      Topics are buses used by nodes to transmit data.